Admission requirements & costs

-- Students enrolled in the Athletic Therapy program at one of Mount Royal University's partner institutions will attend Mount Royal to complete their degree requirements.
+- Students enrolled in the Athletic Therapy program at a partner institution will attend Mount Royal to complete their degree requirements.
 Students interested in this route should refer to each institution's academic advisor(s) and/or calendar requirements for more admission criteria information.

 Category 1 and 2 Applicants